EvangeliaS/CGAL-Polygon-Optimization/final/README.txt

 - README.txt
 - Makefile
+- report.txt
+    Compares the results for the two algorithms.
+Different edge selections and initializations are used.
 - main.cpp:
     Simple main that reads the points from the input file, creates the polygon based on the parameters specified by the user, using the